richardquillen/nautobot-poc/debian-nautobot-docker-compose.md

   sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
 ```

+### Why?
+This adds Docker's official package repo to that list.
+I believe I found this in a Docker doc somewhere.

 and finally

 ```bash
 sudo apt update
 ```

 ## Install Docker

 You should be able to install docker with: